bangsluke/bangsluke/README.md

 ## Welcome to my GitHub profile 👋

 - 🔭 I’m currently working on an online planning tool with my company.
 SDP, remember the name.
-- 🌱 I’m currently learning HTML, CSS and JavaScript.
+- 🌱 I’ve initially learned the basics of HTML, CSS and JavaScript and am now looking into React.
 - 👯 I’m looking to collaborate on any project that will aid my learning or help others begin their learning journey.
 - 📫 How to reach me: Drop me an email at bangsluke@gmail.com